 Notations for names.
 We will use names like "alice" in several ways.
 In the examples we use we introduce one protagonist, which serves as the victim; her name is Alice, written with a capital A. The victim Alice has a computer; the name of her system is alice and is printed bold except in user inputs.
-Finally on the machine alice there is a user account named alice which is printed italic except in user inputs.
-The same notations apply for Mallet.
+Finally on the machine bob there is a user account named bob which is printed italic except in user inputs.